raphael-proust/raphael-proust.github.io/cv.md

  Sep 2005–Jul 2007       ‘Classes préparatoires’ (pre-engineering school)

- 2005                    ‘Baccalauréat’ of Science
+ 2005                    ‘Baccalauréat’ in Science
 ------------------------ -------------------------------------------------------

 ## Projects at Nomadic Labs

-[Nomadic Labs](https://nomadic-labs.com/) is a company that provides software development and research in formal verification, distributed systems and programming languages.
+[Nomadic Labs](https://nomadic-labs.com/) is a company that provides research and development in formal verification, distributed systems and programming languages.

 I joined Nomadic Labs in March 2018 as the company was expending to handle the development requirements of the [Tezos](https://tezos.com/) project.
 I am still working at Nomadic Labs, on Tezos and other related projects.
 Some of the items below are on-going.
+All items are written in past tense for consistency.

 - **Code review** and **merging**